sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 You should get information about the process, including the process ID, start time, and status.

->You could suspend a process briefly, and then rerun the status API and see that it is suspended.
+>You could suspend a process briefly -- click **Put on Hold** in the **Monitor** tab for that process instance -- and then rerun the status API and see that it is suspended.
 You can then simply resume the process.
 >
 >![Test status connection](test-connection2.png)